Everything you need to know about your master’s thesis

 Digital forms (e.g. Screenshots or pdf-files) of the used internet sources must be added to the data storage medium.

-Requests for extension of the writing period must be submitted in writing to the chair of the board of examiners immediately.
+Requests for extension of the writing period must be submitted in writing to the chairperson of the examinations board immediately.
 Generally, a one-time extension of up to 3 weeks may be granted.
 Only in special cases this extension period might be prolonged.
 Students have to submit their request to to the academic office via e-mail.